Proof complexity of positive branching programs: Programs for counting and their basic properties

-Note that, even though $\exextaxs{}{}$ is an infinite set, we may use it as the underlying set of extension axioms for proofs, with the understanding that only finitely many will actually ever be used in a particular proof.
+\begin{remark} [Well-foundedness and complexity of extension axioms] Note that, even though $\exextaxs{}{}$ is an infinite set, we may use it as the underlying set of extension axioms for proofs, with the understanding that only finitely many will actually ever be used in a particular proof.
 We will typically not explicitly compute this set, but such a consideration will be subsumed by our analysis of proof complexity.

 While the extension variables above (and their axioms) do not strictly follow the subscripting conditions from \cref{extension-axioms-definition}, we may understand them to be `names' for the appropriate subscripting.
 It suffices to establish the well-foundedness of the extension axiom set in \eqref{eq:exact-ext-axs}, which is clear by induction on the length of the superscript.

-We implicitly assume here, and for other well-founded extension axioms, that appropriately small subscripts are assigned to extension variables to satisfy the subscripting condition and to not contribute significantly to proof complexity.
+Note that, strictly speaking, the indices of extension variables also contribute to proof size.
+However note that, if a proof involves only $n$ extension variables, then only indices of length $O(\log n)$ are required, possibly under suitable reindexing.
+Thus, when measuring proof size, we may safely count only the number of propositional and extension variables occurring. \end{remark}